Skip to content

-We receive a lot of questions about income tax declarations and where to get help, especially getting help in English.
+We often receive questions about income tax declarations in Germany and where to find help, especially help in English.

-First I have to state that we are not tax consultants and by German law are not allowed to give any tax advice.
-You can read more about it here, the article is German but can be easily translated.
+First, we must clarify that we are not tax consultants and, under German law, are not authorised to provide any tax advice.
+You can read more about these legal restrictions in this article from Buhl (in German, but easily translatable with most browsers).

 Some of the options available to you are:

-These rules also changes yearly so make sure that if you use software, it is up to date
+These rules also change yearly, so make sure that if you use software, it is up to date

 Where to get more information: